meta-pixel

 What is the word used to describe this month in your community’s cultural calendar?
 What teachings does the word contain to share with children?

-In Hul’q’umi’num, this time is called Liimus which translates to the time when the wild geese fly in a V formation, returning from their winter travels.
+In Hul’q’umi’num, this time is called Liimus, when the wild geese fly in a V formation, returning from their winter travels.

 Please check out our AHSABC Spring Book list!